Chromis gunting

-Chromis gunting, commonly known as dragfish, is a species of marine fish of the damselfishes in the family Pomacentridae.
+Chromis gunting is a species of marine fish of the damselfishes in the family Pomacentridae.
 This species was first described in 2019, along with Chromis bowesi and Chromis hangganan, discovered and known only from Verde Island Passage, in Puerto Galera and Batangas, in the Philippines.
 It is characterized by 11 dorsal fin rays, 11-12 anal fin rays, 16-17 pectoral fin ray, 3 procurrent caudal fin rays, 14-16 tubed lateral-line scales, 19-20 gill rakers.
 The species body length is 2.1-2.2 standard length, with a light brown colored body when fresh that has a silver area on the anterior end and a bilateral black margin on the exterior side of the tail.

 Distribution and habitat

 Chromis gunting has a range of distribution in the Philippines, but was particularly found at Batangas and Oriental Mindoro.
 All three species, C. bowesi, C. gunting and C. hangganan comes from Philippines, and collected at a depth of about 75 – 150 m., with C. gunting at 90 – 130 m.